jss2326/AML-Final-Project/README.md

 “Is this company financial healthy” can be answered by several factors.
 We performed regression predict market capitalization ("Market Cap") and we classified companies as healthy or non-healthy based on their status as a growth or non-growth company.

 ### I. Regression Objective
-In this project, we use multiple regression models to predict a company's 2024 Market Cap using financial metrics including EBITDA, revenue, and other relevant features.
+In this project, we use multiple regression models to predict a company's Market Cap using financial metrics including EBITDA, revenue, and other relevant features.

 ### II.
 Classification Objective
-Positive financial performance is indicated by whether it is a *Growth* or *Non-Growth* company.
+Positive financial performance (described in Deliverable 1 as no bankruptcy or restructuring events, positive growth for certain financial metrics, and other factors) is indicated by whether it is a *Growth* or *Non-Growth* company.
 Each company will be classified as a **growth** or **non-growth** business depending on its **EBITDA Margins**.

 ## Installation